Helena Cobban

 Helena Cobban (born 1952) is a British-American writer and researcher on international relations, with special interests in the Middle East, the international system, and transitional justice.
-She is a non-resident Senior fellow at the Washington DC-based Center for International Policy.
-She is the founder and CEO of the book-publishing company, Just World Books and the Executive President of the small educational non-profit organization, Just World Educational.
+She is a non-resident senior fellow at the Washington D.C.–based Center for International Policy.
+She is the founder and CEO of the book-publishing company Just World Books and the executive president of the educational non-profit organization Just World Educational.
 Having contributed throughout her career to numerous media outlets and authored seven books, she resumed her writing career in 2019.

 Life

-Born in Abingdon, England in 1952 to James Cobban and Lorna Mary Cobban, she was educated at Queen Anne's School, Caversham and St Hugh's College, Oxford, where she received her BA (Hons) in Philosophy and Economics in 1973.
+Born in Abingdon, England, in 1952 to Sir James Macdonald Cobban, a prominent lay leader in the Church of England, and Lorna Mary Cobban, she was educated at Queen Anne's School, Caversham and St Hugh's College, Oxford, where she received her BA (Hons) in Philosophy and Economics in 1973.
 She was awarded an MA from Oxford in 1981.

-From 1974 through 1981, she worked as a Beirut-based correspondent for news outlets including The Christian Science Monitor, Christopher Mayhew’s Middle East International, The Sunday Times, ABC News, and the BBC.
+From 1974 through 1981, she worked as a Beirut-based correspondent for news outlets including The Christian Science Monitor, Middle East International, The Sunday Times, ABC News, and the BBC.

 In 1982, she moved to the United States to take-up a research fellowship at the Harvard University Center for International Affairs, where she wrote her first book, The Palestinian Liberation Organisation.
 It was published in English in 1984, was translated into Arabic and several other languages, and remains in print.

 Since then, she has published six additional books: three others on questions of Middle East war and peace, and three on other international issues.
 Her seventh book, Re-engage!
 American and the World After Bush was published in 2008.
 Rep. Lee H. Hamilton, Co-chair of the Iraq Study Group, described it as, "An impassioned, thought-provoking, and accessible brief from a highly esteemed journalist on how all of us, as individuals, can act to help better our country and world."
 She has also contributed chapters to around 20 scholarly books edited by others.

 From 1991 to 1993, she was Co-Director of the Middle East project at Search for Common Ground, in Washington, DC.

 From 1990 through 2007, Cobban contributed a regular column on global issues to The Christian Science Monitor, and from 1993 through 2006 she contributed a separate column to the Arabic-language international daily Al-Hayat.

 In February 2003, she started publishing "Just World News", a blog on global issues that has gained a broad international readership and has been cited in Le Monde diplomatique and elsewhere.
 She is a Contributing Editor at Boston Review, where she has published essays on Palestinian-Israeli issues, Iraq, and post-conflict justice questions.
 In the late 2000s she briefly contributed a weekly news analysis on Middle East developments to Inter Press Service and made periodic contributions to ForeignPolicy.com and The Christian Science Monitor.